gaganpreet/gaganpreet.in/content/posts/duckduckgo-wikivoyage.md

 ---

+**Update (2021-10-31)**: DuckDuckGo now includes results for Wikivoyage again, as do Bing and Yahoo.

 I have been planning a long due vacation and I was doing some research into the places I wanted to visit.
 My goto travel guide is Wikivoyage: it's well organised, text-heavy (instead of slideshow-heavy alternatives) and skimming the guide of a region will generally give a good idea of what to expect.

 So imagine my surprise when I enter a query with the keyword "Wikivoyage" on DuckDuckGo: